 Top Three Fears Dog Owners Share with Me

 So often when dog owners reach out to me about getting professional photos of their dogs, I hear one of three things holding them back.
-They have a dog that won’t stand still, or their dog is really nervous and uncomfortable in new surroundings, or they have an extremely reactive dog that is easily set off by other dogs or people.
+They have a dog that won’t stand still (and can’t be off leash), or their dog is really nervous and uncomfortable in new surroundings, or they have an extremely reactive dog that is easily set off by other dogs or people.
 And sometimes one dog qualifies for all three!
 These are the top three fears that dog owners share with me.
 These dog owners cannot imagine their dog ever cooperating to allow for any photos at all.
 I’m here to let you in on a little secret.
-A large percentage of the dogs I work with fall into one or more of the above categories.
+As a dog photographer, a large percentage of the dogs I work with fall into one or more of the above categories.
 So often in fact, I’m always pleasantly surprised when I have an “easy” dog.

 Let’s take a closer look at each of these issues: